TechnionTDK/jbs-json23plet/README.md

 It also possible to run the tests without rebuild as explained in this [guide](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)

 ## Devlopment enviorment
-It's prefered to devolpe and use the tool on a Linux machine where you can run the tool through the command line.<br\>
+It's prefered to devolpe and use the tool on a Linux machine where you can run the tool through the command line.<br/>
 Working on windows requires an IDE.

 ### Devloping with an IDE